How Does Alcohol Affects The Brain?, It is very Bad

 Serotonin

-Another neurotransmitter involved with the pathway’s impacts is known as Serotonin.
-Studies have demonstrated a 50 percent decrease in cells resulting in alterations in mood.
+Another neurotransmitter involved in the pathway’s impact is known as serotonin.
+Studies have demonstrated a 50 percent decrease in cells, resulting in alterations in mood.

-After the increase of the neurotransmitters, the stimulation wears off, and a build-up is of the neurotransmitters; NMDA and GABA.
-It ends from the gloomy, subdued, and tired”afterglow” of a night of binge drinking.
+After the neurotransmitters increase, the stimulation wears off, and a build-up occurs of the neurotransmitters NMDA and GABA.
+It ends with the gloomy, subdued, and tired”afterglow” of a night of binge drinking.

 Alcohol-Related Syndromes

 Intake studies have shown a general reduction in sugar metabolism blood flow, and density.
-The decrease in glucose metabolism as a consequence of alcohol consumption is because of a drop in thiamine.
+A drop in thiamine causes a decrease in glucose metabolism due to alcohol consumption.

 Thiamine (also called vitamin B1) is vital for all cells in the body, particularly the brain.
-The brain neurotransmitters synthesis and needs thiamine due to its role.
+The brain neurotransmitters synthesize and need thiamine due to its role.

 A drop in thiamine can happen in two ways because of alcohol consumption.
 One is a diet, and the other is because of the fall inactivation and absorption.

-They eventually become lethargic during drinking, although the body does have reservations of thiamine.
-If heavy drinking becomes persistent, those reserves do not need to ability to recover, and an individual begins to have a thiamine deficiency.
+They eventually become lethargic during drinking, although the body does have reservations about thiamine.
+If heavy drinking becomes persistent, those reserves do not need the ability to recover, and an individual begins to have a thiamine deficiency.

 Wernicke Encephalopathy

-An individual with Wernicke Encephalopathy will suffer from mental confusion, oculomotor disturbances (interference with muscles which move the eyes), and difficulty with muscular coordination.
+An individual with Wernicke Encephalopathy will suffer from mental confusion, oculomotor disturbances (interference with muscles that move the eyes), and difficulty with muscular coordination.

 Alcohol-Related Dementia Research shows the probability of dementia is three times larger in heavy drinkers compared to other men and women.

-Dementia due to alcohol encompasses Korsakoffs psychosis and Wernicke encephalopathy.
+Dementia due to alcohol encompasses Korsakoff psychosis and Wernicke encephalopathy.
 Syndromes because of alcohol consumption are Hepatic Encephalopathy:

-Liver dysfunction occurs after chronic excessive alcohol abuse resulting in changes in sleep patterns and mood, along with shaking hands and shortened attention span.
+Liver dysfunction occurs after chronic excessive alcohol abuse, resulting in changes in sleep patterns and mood, along with shaking hands and a shortened attention span.

 The liver damage brought on by alcohol leads to an increase of ammonia in the blood, which has a neurotoxic effect on the mind.